asyrafzf95/asyrafzf95/README.md

 # Hello, I'm Mohamad Asyraf Bin Zulkifli
 <a href="https://www.linkedin.com/in/asyrafzf/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Aspiring Cybersecurity Professional, currently working as a Meteorologist, actively seeking opportunities in the cybersecurity domain.
-I have recently earned the Certified Ethical Hacker (CEH) certification, which has equipped me with technical knowledge and practical skills in penetration testing, vulnerability assessment, and security best practices.
-My background in meteorology has strengthened my analytical and problem-solving skills, which I am now applying and expanding in areas such as network security, threat analysis, incident response, and ethical hacking.
+Cybersecurity professional with over five years of experience working in an IT-driven environment as a Meteorologist.
+Certified Ethical Hacker (CEH) and Google Cybersecurity Professional with hands-on experience in penetration testing, vulnerability assessment, threat analysis, and incident response.

-Passionate about leveraging data to drive actionable insights, as well as safeguarding systems and information.
-Eager to contribute to teams that focus on data-driven decision-making, with a keen interest in addressing real-world challenges and enhancing the security of data infrastructures.
+Passionate about ethical hacking, SOC operations, and network defense, with practical knowledge of tools such as Nmap, Burp Suite, Wireshark, Metasploit, and OpenVAS.
+My background in meteorology has strengthened my analytical, problem-solving, and data-driven decision-making skills, which I now apply to cybersecurity and digital risk management.

+I’m dedicated to continuous learning and contributing to projects that enhance system resilience, data protection, and overall security posture.

 ## Objective

-My journey as a meteorologist has sparked a strong interest in data analysis and its potential to uncover valuable insights.
-I am now eager to transition into a role in Data Science or Data Analytics, where I can leverage my analytical skills to drive impactful, data-driven decisions while also contributing to safeguarding data and systems.

-Adept at interpreting complex datasets, performing statistical analysis, and utilizing advanced tools and technologies to uncover trends and patterns.
-I am passionate about using data to solve real-world problems and make informed decisions.
-Ready to apply my expertise in data analysis, problem-solving, statistical modeling to the dynamic and evolving fields of data science and analytics.
+My experience as a Meteorologist in an IT department has sparked a deep passion for cybersecurity and system protection.
+Over the past five years, I have developed strong analytical and technical skills that I now apply to areas such as penetration testing, vulnerability assessment, and threat monitoring.

+Certified as a CEH (Certified Ethical Hacker) and Google Cybersecurity Professional, I am committed to continuous learning and the practical application of ethical hacking, risk management, and defensive security techniques.
+I aim to contribute to projects that enhance system resilience, data protection, and operational security, while leveraging my background in data analysis and problem-solving to identify threats and improve defenses.

 ## Education